Skip to main content

 When to see a doctor

-Since the causes of back bumps are varied, it is important to make an appointment with your physician to get a proper diagnosis and treatment.
+Since the causes of back bumps vary, it is important to make an appointment with your physician to get a proper diagnosis and treatment.
 Depending on the cause of your symptoms, your physician may suggest the following.

 • Surgery: Surgery is often the first-line option for removing both benign and malignant growths from the back and other areas of the body.
 It is important to take very important care in removing such growths since damage to the spinal cord and its components can result in serious consequences such as permanent paralysis.